alephium/docs/docs/Leman Network Upgrade.md

 The Front End gets a complete revamp of everything + new tools! https://medium.com/@alephium/the-front-end-leman-upgrade-948a98a3e2d

 :::info
-*Coming soon:* Test the nec=xt versions of the wallets is being constantly updated
+*Coming soon:* Test the next versions of the wallets
 :::

 Got questions?
 Join our discord https://discord.gg/h7cXXy4FEY